 Enteric GNB possess an extracytoplasmic outer membrane, which consists of a lipid bilayer with associated proteins, lipoproteins, and polysaccharides (capsule, lipopolysaccharide).
 The outer membrane interfaces with the external environment, including the human host.
 A variety of components of the outer membrane are critical determinants in pathogenesis (e.g., capsule) and antimicrobial resistance (e.g., permeability barrier, efflux pumps).

 Multiple bacterial virulence factors are required for the pathogenesis of infections caused by GNB.
-Possession of specialized virulence genes defines pathogens and enables them to infect the host efficiently. ...
+Possession of specialized virulence genes defines pathogens and enables them to ...